anselbrandt/raspbian-lite-install-guide/install-node.md

 ```

 \* If you want to install `nodeimu` I have gotten it to work on Node 8.10.0 with node-gyp 4.0.0.
 Install with `npm install nodeimu`.
 Manually building from `github` doesn't seem to work.

+\* `nodeimu` seems to have been updated to work with any current version of Node.